Afghanistan's Karzai rejects elders' advice to back U.S. deal quickly

 Opposition leader Abdullah Abdullah, who dropped out of a run-off against Karzai in the 2009 elections, citing concerns about fraud, was among those who shared this suspicion.

-“What he is asking for is a guarantee about the elections and most probably his favorite candidate,” Abdullah told Reuters.
+“What he is asking for is a guarantee about the elections and most probably his favourite candidate,” Abdullah told Reuters.

 Karzai accused the international community of meddling during the 2009 election that he won, saying they had tried to encourage Afghans to vote for an opposition candidate.

-Others were concerned that Karzai’s reluctance to sign the agreement could jeopardize Afghanistan’s relations with its international allies and its economic future.
+Others were concerned that Karzai’s reluctance to sign the agreement could jeopardise Afghanistan’s relations with its international allies and its economic future.

 “If we keep talking about signing the agreement after the election, we will lose our biggest ally,” said Freshta Amini, an MP from southwestern Nimroz province.
 But some Loya Jirga members supported Karzai’s comment about delaying ratification.